On the allocation of multiple divisible assets to players with different utilities: Summary and Conclusion

-The goal for this paper was to extend the discrete Raiffa bargaining solution and the Aumann bankruptcy solution to a multi-commodity game with N-players.
+The goal of this paper was to extend the Raiffa bargaining solution and the Talmud rule to a multi-asset game with N-players.
+We address a bargaining game problem where the utility of each asset is not transferable.
+The bargaining between the players is on the surplus utility that they can get above the total utility of the disagreement point.
+We propose a bargaining model where the players' surplus utilities ($I_n-d_d$) are in lexicographic order.
+This work modifies a previous model where the claims were ordered according to the minimum utility of the asset of each player.
 We show that global bargaining solutions can be obtained by solving a sequence of linear programming problems.
-The complexity of the solution for DRB with $M$ commodities is equivalent to solving $N$ linear programming problems in each step, and the unallocated utilities decrease by a factor of $e$ in each step.
+The complexity of the solution for RBS with $M$ assets is equivalent to solving $N$ linear programming problems in each step, and the unallocated utilities decrease by a factor of $e$ in each step.
+The complexity of the solution for the TR solution is equivalent to solving $log(2N)$ linear programming problems.